apache/airflow/docs/apache-airflow/security/flower.rst

 Flower is a web based tool for monitoring and administrating Celery clusters.
 This topic describes how to configure Airflow to secure your flower instance.

+This is an optional component that is disabled by default in Community deployments and you need to configure it on your own if you want to use it.

 Flower Authentication
 ---------------------